 NIH-3T3 murine embryonic fibroblast (MEF) cell line was treated for 24h with increasing concentrations of ethephon in medium without serum.
 The results indicated the increased cell proliferation was noticed at low doses of ethephon during 24h exposure time with decreased proliferation at high doses.
 It was demonstrated that DNA repair pathways were ineffective in removing damage and allow cells with defective DNA to continue to develop.
 As a result of DNA damage, several signalling proteins, such as those involved in DNA repair mechanisms and cell cycle checkpoints causing cell cycle arrest with only cells those finished DNA repair were permitted to enter the cell cycle.
 In the event of permanent injury, apoptotic responses were initiated to eliminate cells that harboured genetic instability and served as a deterrent to the growth of cancer (Bartkova et al. 2005).
 Ethephon-induced DNA damage accompanied with increased cell proliferation may raise the possibility of mutagenic and carcinogenic effect of ethephon.
 Ethephon being an Organophosphorus compound (OP) have electrophilic entity making it capable of interacting with nucleophilic residue of DNA by alkylation.
 There are also studies on OP-induced oxidative stress and contribution to DNA damage (Hodjat et al.2017).

-Gibberellin A3 induced hepatocellular carcinomas in 16 per cent of the treated Bufo regularis and breast and lung adenocarcinomas in mice(El-Mofty et al. 1994).
+GA3 induced hepatocellular carcinomas in 16 per cent of the treated Bufo regularis and breast and lung adenocarcinomas in mice(El-Mofty et al. 1994).
 Gibberellic acid treatment in human lymphocytes and mice resulted in chromosomal abberations (Arutiunian and Zalinian, 1987; Bakr et al. 1999)Chemical carcinogens, by themselves or after activation, interacted with cellular macromolecules such as DNA, RNA and proteins, and these interactions result in the development of neoplasia( Klaunig and Wang, 1991).
 It has also been reported that replication of DNA with carcinogen-induced lesions is an essential step in the initiation of carcinogenesis.
 Gibberellin promoted the onset of DNA replication and synthesis in plant cells with involvement in the production of proteins and RNA.
 Different types of chromosomal aberrations were observed in human lymphocyte cultures treated with gibberellic acid.
 These aberrations included chromatid gap, dicentric, chromatid break, chromatid deletion, fragment, and centromeric attenuation.
 DNA detection by comet assay showed that strong damage spots in human lymphocyte cultures treated with different doses of GA3.
 Carcinogens resulted in production of free radical, suppression of phase I and phase II metabolic enzymes with increasing accumulation of toxic metabolites of carcinogens, stimulation of biochemical markers of tumor initiation and promotion, increasing the rate of cell replication and thus the growth and development of neoplasm (Sakr et al. 2009).

 Syrian golden hamster embryo cells treated with different concentrations of 2,4-D showed up-regulation of c-myc RNA, significant dose-dependent increase in the number of cells with damaged DNA compared with the control.
 The proto-oncogene c-myc actively participated in the control of cell proliferation.
 In primary cells, the c-myc protein is required for the progression from G1 to S phase and for entry into the S phase of the cell cycle.
 Upregulation of c-myc RNA resulted in increased cell proliferation and malignant transformation.
 The activation of c-myc occurs in several human cancers, showing that it is an essential factor in tumorigenesis (Nesbit et al. 1999; Nilsson and Cleveland, 2003) .
 The genotoxicity of 2,4-D was assessed by the alkaline SCGE (Comet) assay, which detected DNA breaks with a high sensitivity( Laborde et al. 2020).